Skip to content

 Both SPA and CAPPS AM use straight-line depreciation methodology.
 CAPPS AM depreciation is modeled similarly to SPA depreciation and is calculated over the estimated useful life of the asset using the asset cost, useful life based on the asset class code, and residual value.

 Like SPA, the depreciation convention used in CAPPS AM is the actual month convention for additions and disposals.
 This convention allocates a full month of depreciation in the month of the addition, and zero depreciation in the month of the asset disposal.
-The only depreciation difference between the systems is that SPA uses an Entity Fiscal Year (EFY) layer method for improvement or betterment additions, which calculates depreciation separately for each fiscal year that a capitalized addition is made to the original asset.
+The only depreciation difference between the systems is that SPA uses an entity fiscal year (EFY) layer method for improvement or betterment additions, which calculates depreciation separately for each fiscal year that a capitalized addition is made to the original asset.

 In CAPPS AM, capitalized additions can be either added to the value of the existing capitalized asset or capitalized as a stand-alone fixed asset separate from the previously existing asset.
 When added to the value, the remaining net book value of the asset will be combined with the new outlay and the remaining total net book value spread over the new remaining useful life.